ibayazit/php-path-lister/README.md

 # php-path-lister
-list files with using php
+list files and directories with using php